-Collect all three Green properties in McDonalds Monopoly UK and you can win yourself an electric Mini car.
+Collect all three Green properties in McDonalds Monopoly UK 2024 and you could win yourself an electric Mini car.
 Sweet.

-Regent Street (M417) and Oxford Street (M418) are pretty easy to get, but you might find getting hold of the Bond Street (M419) piece to be a little trickier, as there are fewer of them available.
+Regent Street (M617) and Oxford Street (M618) are pretty easy to get, but you might find getting hold of the Bond Street (M619) piece was a little trickier, as there were fewer of them available.

-But just how hard was it to find a Bond Street in McDonalds Monopoly in 2022?
+But just how hard is it to find a Bond Street in McDonalds Monopoly in 2024?
 Read on and I’ll let you know…

 (Note: If you’re in Australia, then you’ll need the Australian version of this article)